Inotuzumab + Venetoclax + Dexamethasone for Acute Lymphoblastic Leukemia

 The trial requires that certain medications be stopped before starting the study drugs.
 For example, corticosteroids, vincristine, 6MP, and oral methotrexate must be stopped at least 24 hours before starting the trial.
 If you are on other anti-cancer agents or investigational drugs, you will need to stop those as well, except for hydroxyurea, which can be continued until 24 hours before the trial starts.

-Is the combination of Inotuzumab, Venetoclax, and Dexamethasone safe for treating acute lymphoblastic leukemia?
+Is there any evidence suggesting that the combination of Inotuzumab Ozogamicin, Venetoclax, and Dexamethasone is likely to be safe for humans?

 Jeremy Rubinstein, MD, PhD